xaravind/k8s-project/RBAC/K8s-RBAC.md

   uid: bd29dd6b-8f69-4799-8337-2588cf734a6d
 ```

-copy and create a New yaml  with includeing IAM user details like below
+Now copy this output and create a new file including IAM user details:
----

 ```yaml
 #aws-auth.yaml